Committed to connecting the world

 Mandate

 The cybersecurity programme offers ITU membership – particularly developing countries – the opportunity and tools to increase cybersecurity capabilities at the national level, in order to enhance security, build confidence and trust in the use of ICTs – making the digital realm more safe and secure for everyone.
-The work and mandate of the cybersecurity programme builds on Objective 2 of the Buenos Aires Action Plan adopted at the 2017 World Telecommunication Development Conference, and related resolutions mentioned below.
+The work and mandate of the cybersecurity programme builds on the 5th ITU-D Priority of the Kigali Action Plan adopted at the 2022 World Telecommunication Development Conference, and related resolutions mentioned below.

 Below you can access our mandate and a list of important ITU resolutions concerning the work of the Cybersecurity programme.